phyfyl/Reinforcement-Learning/README.md

-### This is a code realizing a deep Q-network playing a game whose goal is eat as many as coins.
+### This is a code realizing a deep Q-network playing a game whose goal is eating as many as coins.